Improve Large Language Model Systems with User Logs: Methodology

-As the ratio $P_H/P_{N}$ grows sharply in the low-gap region, training risk decreases rapidly with smaller $\tau$.
-In contrast, in the high-gap region ($g_i > 1 - \tau$), the posterior approaches $P(N|g_i > 1-\tau) \approx 1-\alpha$, indicating no meaningful risk bound exists and hard samples cannot be reliably distinguished from noise.
-Next, we illustrate how clustering concentrates the cognitive gaps within each cluster, enabling the emergence of clearly defined low- and high-gap clusters.
-This property allows us to adaptively select the optimization strategy. \begin{assumption}
+The proof is based on Bayes' theorem and detailed in Appendix~\ref{apd:proof32}.
+As $P_H/P_{N}$ grows sharply in the low-gap region, training risk decreases rapidly with smaller $\tau$.
+In contrast, for high-gap regions ($g_i > 1 - \tau$), the posterior approaches $P(N|g_i > 1-\tau) \approx 1-\alpha$, indicating hard samples become indistinguishable from noise without a meaningful risk bound.
+Next, we illustrate that under some assumptions (e.g., $L_\Psi$-Lipschitz continuity), clustering concentrates the cognitive gaps within each cluster, forming distinct low- and high-gap clusters to guide our optimization strategy.

-The LLM rule-generation function $\Psi: \mathcal{Q} \to \mathcal{R}$ is $L_\Psi$-Lipschitz continuous.
-The semantic distance obeys the axioms of a metric (or at least the triangle inequality), and the function $Dist(\cdot, \cdot)$ used to evaluate the cognitive gap is treated as a semantic distance.
-Moreover, the embedding distance provides an upper bound on the semantic distance: $d_{\text{sem}}(A,B) \le C \cdot |E(A)-E(B)|$ \end{assumption}

-\begin{theorem}[Variance Reduction via Clustering] Under UNO’s dual-feature clustering, the intra-cluster variance of the cognitive gap $\text{Var}(g_i)$ is bounded by a term determined by the cluster diameter $\epsilon$:
+\begin{theorem}[Variance Reduction via Clustering] Under UNO’s dual-feature clustering, the intra-cluster variance of the cognitive gap $\text{Var}(g_i)$ is bounded by the cluster diameter $\epsilon$: